 Apamea (Afamia) is an ancient site in Syria which boasts a remarkable 1800 metres of dramatic Roman colonnades together with a range of other ruins.
 Said to have been one of the largest Seleucid cities and built in around the 4th century BC, Apamea flourished and thrived as a commercial hub under the Romans with a population of some 117,000 people.

 Today, Apamea is an incredible site.
-Most of the remains are from the Roman period, but there are some fascinating finds from its time under the Seleucids including ruins of its defenses, much of which have been restored.
+Most of the remains are from the Roman period, yet there are also fascinating finds from the city’s time under the Seleucids including ruins of its defences, much of which have been restored.

 Discover the best Historic Sites in Syria, from Krak des Chevaliers to Ancient Bosra and more, includes interactive Syrian cultural locations, landmarks and monuments map.